 Knowing Your Sweat Rate Can Help You Stay Hydrated During Exercise

-“Over-hydration is health a risk, too,” said Thomas San Giovanni, M.D. orthopedic surgeon at the Miami Orthopedics & Sports Medicine, and co-medical director of Miami Marathon.
-“So how do you know how much you need to consume?
+“Over-hydration is health a risk, too,” said Thomas San Giovanni, M.D., orthopedic surgeon at the Miami Orthopedics & Sports Medicine, and co-medical director of the Miami Marathon.
+“So, how do you know how much you need to consume?
 Know your sweat rate.”

 Your sweat rate will help you determine how much fluid you lose during exercise, and how many ounces you should drink, explains Dr. San Giovanni.